Have you ever considered nominating someone to be a Master Farmer?

 Over the years, Prairie Farmer has judged a lot of nomination applications.
 Here’s what works best:

-• Get letters.
-Ask for about 10 recommendation letters to support your nomination.
-These letters are incredibly helpful.
+Get letters.
+Ask for at least 10 recommendation letters to support your nomination.
+These letters give insight to character and reputation.

 Find the application

-Prairie Farmer is grateful to the 2017 panel of judges for sorting through and selecting this year’s Master Farmers.
+Prairie Farmer is grateful to the 2018 panel of judges for selecting this year’s Master Farmers.

 • Karen Corrigan, McGillicuddy Corrigan Agronomics

 • Linnea Kooistra, 2011 Master Farmer